On this page:

 Children with CKD may grow at a slower rate than their peers, and urinary incontinence—the loss of bladder control, which results in the accidental loss of urine—is common.

-Read more in Facing the Challenges of Chronic Kidney Disease in Children.
+More information is provided in the NIDDK health topic, Facing the Challenges of Chronic Kidney Disease in Children.

 What are the kidneys and what do they do?